bobbytech/Easy-Arduino-Yun-MQTT-Client/README.md

 Disclaimer
 ---

 This is the very first version.
-Amongst other things both QoS and secure client connection is not provided yet, and seems there's something wrong with subscribing to all topics of a parent topic (#)!
+Amongst other things both QoS and secure client connection is not provided yet!
 Feel free to contribute!